Notice of Pre-AIA or AIA Status

 The abstract elements include

-“defining, …, a knowledge base by: extracting entities from a plurality of heterogeneous data sources; augmenting the extracted entities; with associated metadata extracted across disparate sources according to relationships and policies of an overall domain ontology and altering the knowledge base according to the relationship of the augmented entities and utilizing an augmented entity to enhance a user activity.”
+1. (Currently amended) A method for deriving augmented knowledge from a plurality of heterogeneous data sources, the method comprising: defining, by one or more computer processors, a knowledge base by: extracting entities from a plurality of heterogeneous data sources; augmenting the extracted entities with associated metadata extracted across disparate sources according to relationships and policies of an overall domain ontology; and altering the knowledge base according to the relationships of the augmented entities; receiving a user query; processing the user query according to the knowledge base: reformulating the user query according to the processing; retrieving results from the knowledge base according to the reformulated user query; and providing the results to the user

 The technical element includes one or more computer processors.